eklitzke/offline-gpg-master-key/README.md

 generate new trusted subkeys from their secure master key.

 The `offline-gpg-master-key` script here is written in Bash and uses various Linux-specific commands to examine and mount block devices.
-It's probably relatively easy to port to other Unixes though (pull requests to improve portability are welcome).
+I've tested this code using GnuPG 2.2.x, and it probably works with other versions as well.
+If you have any portability improvements to make, please send me a pull request.

 This code is adapted from a script listed in Damien Goutte-Gattat's article [Using an offline GnuPG master